Tuition and Fees Policies

 Students are assessed tuition and fees based on the location and programs in which they are enrolled and the degrees being pursued.
 Students enrolled and pursuing degrees on the Melbourne campus are assessed the Melbourne tuition and fees.
-Students enrolled and pursing degrees through the Department of Extended Studies are assessed the Department of Extended Studies tuition and fees.
+Students enrolled and pursing degrees through the Off-Site Locations are assessed the Off-Site Locations tuition and fees.
 Students enrolled in programs and pursuing degrees that are a partnership arrangement with another entity are assessed the tuition and fees approved by the partnership.

 It is the policy of Florida Tech that all expenses, including tuition and fees, are due and are to be paid by each student at the time of registration unless specifically exempted.
 Students may be registered and attend classes without payment at the time of registration, if

 - the student is sponsored by his/her employer who will make payments directly to the university, and the employer has furnished a letter to the local Florida Tech office accepting unconditional liability for all charges not paid by the student, regardless of whether or not the student completes the course or achieves a minimum grade for the course;

 - the student has a scholarship, loan or grant covering 100 percent of all costs that will be paid directly to the university by a sponsor who has notified the local Florida Tech office in advance, in writing, of the student's eligibility and acceptance; or